wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ## T-2.VIII.4

 <p class=fip id=p4>
-4.&emsp;The first step toward freedom involves a sorting out of the false from the true.
+4. The first step toward freedom involves a sorting out of the false from the true.
 ²This is a process of separation in the constructive sense, and reflects the true meaning of the Apocalypse.
 3Everyone will ultimately look upon his own creations and choose to preserve only what is good, just as God Himself looked upon what He had created and knew that it was good.
 ⁴At this point, the mind can begin to look with love on its own creations because of their worthiness.